 As a person conducting a business or undertaking (PCBU), you have the responsibility to make sure your workplace is safe.
-Having your plug-in electrical appliances, tools and other equipment tested and tagged on regular basis is an important step.
+Having your plug-in electrical appliances, tools and other equipment tested and tagged regularly is an important step.

 We refer to the recommended timetable to see how often we check your workplace.

-We have customers relying on us in all sorts of industries; from Kindergartens to high schools, from small businesses (shops, mechanics, offices) to major warehouses.
-We are also specialist in checking construction and demolition sites.
+We have customers relying on us in all sorts of industries; from Kindergarten to High School, from small businesses (shops, mechanics, offices) to multinationals.
+We do 3-monthly onsite testing and tagging for contractors and tradies on construction sites.

 If you have any questions or want to have a free risk-analysis, please don’t hesitate to contact us.

 ElectroTechnics is a registered and fully insured Test and Tag company.
 We use the latest PAT-testers, this way we can offer you detailed reports at a minimum downtime.